Are Hand Dryers Hygienic?

-- Modern hand dryers and paper towels are a very effective way of drying the hands, a vital part of hand hygiene.
+- Modern hand dryers and paper towels are a very effective way of drying the hands, vital for hand hygiene.

-- The modern hand dryer can provide substantial environmental improvements and cost savings.
+- The modern hand dryer provides substantial environmental improvements and cost savings.

-- Paper towel manufacturers concerns have led to scientific studies being commissioned to try to put doubt regarding the hygiene aspect of hand dryers.
+- Paper towel manufacturers concerns have led to scientific studies being commissioned to try to put doubt regarding hand dryer hygiene.

 - The scientific literature varies in its conclusions yet certain aspects are fed to the media.
-The general public rely on the media to give them the facts and will not scrutinise the actual science.
+People rely on the media to give facts and will not scrutinise the actual science.
 The paper towel industry knows this.

-- "Clickbait" headlines entice the reader and influence public opinion yet most of the articles conclude that there is nothing to worry about.
+- "Clickbait" headlines entice readers and influence public opinion yet most of the articles conclude that there is nothing to worry about.

 - Paper towels and their dispensers are not free from bacteria, proven by the scientific literature.
 As per hand dryers, these pose no threat to public health but it’s not peddled to the media to cause sensation like the hand dryer ones are.